WHAT IS THE DIFFERENCE?

 To truly compare the options, we need to understand how they are made.
 Natural stone comes directly from the earth.
-It is quarried, sliced and pieced together to create veneer.
+It is quarried, sliced, and pieced together to create the veneer.
 The color variations in the stone are the result of thousands of years of compression.
 No two stones are exactly alike.

 Cultured stone is manufactured to look like natural stone.
 It offers color and texture variations, but not to the extent of natural stone.
 This man-made product is usually constructed from concrete and aggregate, making it durable against UV rays and precipitation.